Nutrition

 For more on a plant-based diet, read > here <

 I created this little meal plan as a guide for my personal reference.
-To keep things fun, I simply swap different ingredients in & out and prep the dish differently depending on what I’m feeling for: fried, baked, raw, blended, etc. I’m alwaysss on Pinterest pining new recipes to try!
+To keep things fun, I simply swap different ingredients in & out and prep the dish differently depending on what I’m feeling for: fried, baked, raw, etc. I’m alwaysss on Pinterest pining new recipes to try!

 Happy eating!